 This trove of evidence reportedly includes photographs, recordings of phone calls, text messages, financial documentation and related information.

 Again … we don’t know yet (although our cover image may provide a hint).

 Several different narratives related to this “star witness” have been provided to us by sources close to the McGill case (as well as those familiar with the Southern Charm connection), but until the court files related to this case are unsealed this news site is limited in its ability to investigate the matter and verify some of the information we’ve received.

 (Click to view)

 Will these files be unlocked anytime soon?
 We believe so … especially seeing as this case involves multiple state contracts.

 John McGill, 38, is the son of former S.C. lieutenant governor Yancey McGill – one of five candidates for governor of the Palmetto State.
-Jenny McGill, 33, is a business consultant who lists state treasurer Curtis Loftis among her clients.
+Jenny McGill, 33, is a business consultant who manages the contracts of many of her husband’s clients.

 The erstwhile couple have three young children together, and seemed to be living the perfect life …